Grooming Essentials: Keeping Your Adult Dog Clean And Happy

 Choosing the right ear cleaning solution

 When it comes to choosing an ear cleaning solution, it's important to select one that is specifically formulated for dogs.
-Avoid using alcohol-based solutions or household products, as they can be too harsh and lead to further irritation or damage.
+Avoid using alcohol-based or household products, as they can be too harsh and lead to further irritation or damage.
 Consult your veterinarian for recommended ear cleaning solutions that are safe and effective for your dog's specific needs.

 Proper methods for cleaning your dog's ears